rewardenv/reward/docs/configuration/magento2-testing.md

 This will launch an additional MySQL 5.7 database instance running on `tempfs` (blazing-fast memory) storage.

-Temporary file locations have also been mounted into `tempfs` memory stoage:
+Temporary file locations have also been mounted into `tempfs` memory storage:

 - `/var/www/html/dev/tests/integration/tmp/`